Schroeder-Group/3_Imputation-Workshop/README.md

 - Summary statistics (per-sample)

 Pre-running the pipeline step:
-- Values key set-up using a configuration file in yaml format (do not modify the key name unless you change it accordingly in all snakemake files.
-If you change the config filename, you will need to add this flag --configfile when running snakemake).
+- Values key set-up using a configuration file in YAML format (do not modify the key name unless you change it accordingly in all Snakemake files.
+If you change the config filename, you will need to add this flag --configfile when running Snakemake).

 The workflow is executed as follows:

 ```bash
 snakemake --snakefile imputation.smk -j5
 ```

+You can find slides with basic information on how the workflow works in ```imputation_slides.pptx```